 An ACORD certificate of liability is a single-page document that shows evidence of your insurance coverage and the limit of your insurance policy.
 It gives a summary of the benefits and key elements contained in your policy, such as coverage types, insurance limits, policy numbers, effective and expiration dates.

-As a business owner, having an ACORD certificate of liability gives your clients assurance that your business has the necessary insurance coverage.
-Insurance companies provide ACORD certificate of insurance (COI) for various policies, including:
+As a business owner, having an ACORD certificate of liability gives your clients assurance that your business has the necessary insurance coverage, but in a much more concise manner than the actual policy document.
+Insurance companies provide ACORD certificate of insurance (COI) for various policies, depending on your industry and the job at hand, including:

 - Professional Liability insurance

 Do I need a certificate of liability insurance for my business?

 As small business owners, a certificate of liability insurance is often a requirement of business transactions.
 This insurance certificate is essential if a client wants proof you have insurance coverage, more so in industries where work is regularly contracted out.